Check out the Muzungu’s portfolio of published articles

 My portfolio of articles covers: adventure, birds and birding, conservation, culture, expat travel advice, safaris, wildlife, tourism, travel, volunteering and wildlife in Uganda and East Africa.
 I also write about blogging and social media marketing.

 Diary of a Muzungu voted ‘Best Tourism Digital Media’ in Uganda’s Tourism Excellence Awards.

 The Bradt Guide Uganda is the definitive tourist guidebook.

 The latest edition was published in November 2016.
 Guess who gets a mention 🙂

-I am the Africa-based co-organiser of #Africhat monthly travel chat on Twitter. #Africhat has been running for five years and is part of the (Have you) Been to Africa project, the brainchild of the guys who created #TTOT – Travel Talk on Twitter (the first and biggest live Twitter travel chat).
-Join us every third Wednesday of the month.
-My Twitter handle is @CharlieBeau.
+For three years I was the Africa-based co-organiser of #Africhat monthly travel chat on Twitter. #Africhat is part of the (Have you) Been to Africa project, the brainchild of the guys who created #TTOT – Travel Talk on Twitter (the first and biggest live Twitter travel chat).
+Join #Africhat every third Wednesday of the month.

 The Team Africa

-I am the Media Team Leader for The Team Africa.
+I am a member of The Team Africa.
 Thanks to lobbying by TTA, by the end of 2018, all Africans will be able to get visa on arrival in all African countries.

 I am a regular contributor to: